kianzohoury/VAE/README.md

 are reasons why MSE may actually be a safer choice (in fact, I had better results with it, but YMMV):

-1. BCE is asymmetric [].
+1. BCE is asymmetric for regression [].
 While this property is useful for classification, where you may want to penalize false positives more than false negatives (or vice versa), it does not make much sense to penalize a pixel value of 0.6 more than 0.4 (supposing the true value is 0.5).